Hasta Luego Buenos Aires

 Siempre con las madres ©2011

-Every Thursday afternoon for more than 30 years, mothers and grandmothers of “the disappeared” (los desaparecidos) and their supporters have gathered and marched around Plaza de Mayo in front of the Casa Rosada in Buenos Aires.
+Every Thursday afternoon for more than 30 years, mothers and grandmothers of "the disappeared" (los desaparecidos) and their supporters had gathered and marched around the Plaza de Mayo in front of the Casa Rosada in Buenos Aires.

-During the Dirty War of the military dictatorship in Argentina (1976 to 1983) it’s estimated that anywhere between 9,000 and 30,000 people disappeared.
-They were predominately trade unionists, students, journalists, Peronists, and people opposed to the military rule.
-Imprisonment, torture, detention centers that some call concentration camps — it’s not a pretty story.
-It’s also estimated that around 500 of those who disappeared were the babies of women imprisoned during those years.
+During the Dirty War of the military dictatorship in Argentina (1976 to 1983), it is estimated that between 9,000 and 30,000 people disappeared.
+They were predominantly trade unionists, students, journalists, Peronists, and people opposed to military rule.
+Imprisonment, torture, detention centers — some called them concentration camps.
+It is also estimated that around 500 of those who disappeared were the babies of women imprisoned during those years.

 Mothers of the Plaza de Mayo ©2011

-The mothers and grandmothers want to know what happened to the disappeared and the babies.
-Rep. Maurice Hinchey (D-NY) has proposed legislation this year and in each of the previous three years, that would have required the U.S. to release records and documents that could help the mothers find out what happened to their children and the others.
-In the last vote, in May, the amendment was defeated by just 20 votes.
+The mothers and grandmothers wanted to know what happened to the disappeared and the babies.
+Rep. Maurice Hinchey (D-NY) proposed legislation in 2011 and in each of the three previous years that would have required the U.S. to release records and documents that could help the mothers find out what happened to their children.
+In the last vote, in May 2011, the amendment was defeated by just 20 votes.

-It seems way past time for the United States to release this information.
-It’s just short of 30 years since the military dictatorship ended in 1983.
+It seemed way past time for the United States to release that information.
+The military dictatorship had ended in 1983.
 If these were our babies and Argentina had information that could help us determine what happened to them, what would we want?
-Wouldn’t we want Argentina to release that information, even if it revealed some ‘dirty little secrets’ about Argentina?
-Doesn’t the world already know that the U.S. has ‘dirty little secrets’?
+Wouldn't we want Argentina to release it, even if it revealed some dirty little secrets about Argentina?
+The world already knew that the U.S. had dirty little secrets of its own.

 Siempre con las madres.